User guide v2.x

 String

-It allows to select a route within OpenKM to which the documents will be uploaded.
+It allows you to select a path within OpenKM to which the documents will be uploaded.

 Metadata groups tab

-Set the metadata groups what will be used by the assistant.
+Set the metadata groups that will be used by the assistant.

 Import / Export profile settings

-When you choose the import action, all current profiles will be deleted and replaced by newer.
+When you choose the import action, all current profiles will be deleted and replaced by new ones.

-The exported and imported file has a JSON format.
+The exported and imported files are in JSON format.

 Use